 Albert Leornes Greene (born April 13, 1946) is a soul artist, best known for the hits "Tired of Being Alone", "I'm Still in Love With You", "Love And Happiness" and his Signature Song "Let's Stay Together".

-Green was raised in a religious household, but when his father caught him listening to Jackie Wilson he kicked him out of the house.
-From the very start Green was very open to different kinds of genres, both Gospel Music like Mahalia Jackson, Rock & Roll artists like Elvis Presley as well as Soul artists like Wilson Pickett and Sam Cooke.
-He started recording in the 1960s, first with a band, Al Greene & The Soul Mates who scored a hit with "Back Up Train" (1967).
-Since their follow-up singles didn't have the same impact Green decided to go solo.
+Green was raised in a religious household, but when his father caught him listening to Jackie Wilson, he kicked him out of the house.
+From the very start, Green was very open to different kinds of genres, including gospel music like Mahalia Jackson, Rock & Roll artists like Elvis Presley as well as soul artists like Wilson Pickett and Sam Cooke.
+He started recording in the 1960s, first with a band named Al Greene & The Soul Mates, who scored a hit with "Back Up Train" (1967).
+Since their follow-up singles didn't have the same impact, Green decided to go solo.

-In the 1970s Green became one of the most succesful soul artists of all time.
-Sadly a Stalker with a Crush assaulted Green in 1974 and wanted to get married to him, despite already being married herself.
-She committed suicide as result, which made Green decide to ordain himself as pastor.
+In the 1970s, Green became one of the most succesful soul artists of all time.
+Sadly, a Stalker with a Crush assaulted Green in 1974 and wanted to get married to him, despite already being married herself.
+She committed suicide as a result, which made Green decide to ordain himself as pastor.
 He founded the Full Gospel Tabernacle Church in Memphis in 1976 (and still presides there).
-His repertoire changed from soul to Gospel Music and became more religiously inspired too.
-He scored a hit in 1988 with Annie Lennox, covering Jackie DeShannon's "Put A Little Love In Your Heart" for the Scrooged soundtrack.
+His repertoire changed from soul to gospel and became more religiously inspired, too.
+He scored another hit in 1988 with Annie Lennox, covering Jackie DeShannon's "Put A Little Love In Your Heart" for the Scrooged soundtrack.

-Albums with their own entry on TV Tropes
+Albums with their own pages on TV Tropes

 - Alliterative Title: His albums "Truth 'n' Time" and "Soul Survivor".